-GEPL started deployment of its Phase 1 buses in August 2022, under the 'Neugo' brand and is currently operating about ~22 buses in the Indore-Bhopal, Delhi-Dehradun, Delhi-Jaipur and Delhi -Chandigarh routes.
-While occupancy levels have improved up on these routes over the past months, the revenues in the project remain exposed to traffic risks.
+GEPL started deployment of its Phase 1 buses in August 2022, under the 'NueGo' brand and as of March 15, 2024, is operating ~235 buses across various routes.
+While occupancy levels have improved up on these routes over the past months, the revenues in the project continue to remain exposed to traffic risks.
 Accordingly, GEPL's ability to gain market share on the selected routes and compete with established players, remains critical to the viability of the project.
 While the initial routes identified for the project are high-traffic routes with favourable pricing, and running costs are expected to be significantly lower vis-à-vis conventional diesel buses, the company's ability to consistently achieve the targeted occupancies at favourable pricing would remain monitorable.

-GEPL is also planning Phase 2 of the project, comprising 250, larger buses (13.5 meters), with ~36/53 seats (Sleeper/non-sleeper) to ply on 56 routes across the country.
-GEPL has already tied up with the Asian Development Bank (ADB) and the Asian Infrastructure Investment Bank (AIIB) to fund the Phase II of the project (project debt sanction of Rs 429.3 crore and current COD of September 2023), and a part of equity commitment has already been done.
-As of September 30, 2022, the company had ~Rs.
-286-crore of debt on its books, with the remaining debt for Phase I expected to be disbursed by the end of the current fiscal.
-Over the near to medium term, debt undertaken to fund the Phase II will lead to an increase in the overall leverage for the project; debt coverage metrics are expected to remain initially suppressed, and improve only over the medium term, as operational metrics ramp up.
+GEPL has also planned Phase II of the project, comprising 250, larger buses (13.5 meters), with ~36/53 seats (sleeper/non-sleeper) to ply on similar high traffic routes across the country.
+The company has infused the entire equity requirements for this phase and tied up with the Asian Development Bank (ADB) and the Asian Infrastructure Investment Bank (AIIB) for the debt funding.
+Over the near term, debt undertaken to fund the Phase II will lead to an increase in the overall leverage for the project; as such debt coverage metrics are expected to remain suppressed, and improve only over the medium term, as operational metrics ramp up.